WHAT YOU'LL LEARN (AND MAKE)

 Get inspired by Mirna Bamieh's Work at her Fermentation Station:

-What makes our challenge so unique?
+What makes our course so unique?

-By the end of the course, you'll have at least 8 colorful jars and bottles with the ready ferments.
+The Art of Fermented Foods is not another online course which you'll buy and never complete.
+By the end of the course you'll have at least 8 colorful jars and bottles with the ready ferments, made by different methods, with various flavours.
 The new skills will nurture you and your families for generations to come.

 All our classes and materials are based on traditional knowledge from different countries, which is not easily accessible.
 Most of it you would only learn from a grandmother, and we are proud to be able to preserve this valuable culinary wisdom.